everthx/datos_masivos/finalProject/Final Proyect Document.md

 </div>

 <p align="justify" >
-SVM can be of two types:
+There are two types of:

 - **Linear SVM:** Linear SVM is used for linearly separable data, which means that if a data set can be classified into two classes using a single straight line, then such data is called linearly separable data and the classifier is used as linear SVM classifier. .
-- **Non-linear SVM:** Non-linear SVM is used for non-linearly separated data, which means that if a data set cannot be classified by a straight line, then the data is called non-linear data and the classifier used is called non-linear linear SVM classifier.
+- **Non-linear SVM:** A non-linear SVM is used for non-linear separated data, which means that if a data set cannot be classified by a straight line, then the data is called non-linear data and the classifier used is called non-linear linear SVM classifier.
 [2]
 </p>

 ### Decision Three